tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `supplierAccountNumber`: the supplier account number as known in your ERP system

 {% hint style="warning" %}
-The `supplierAccountNumber` should be set in the Tradecloud connection in the portal, after the connection request has been accepted by the other party.
+The `supplierAccountNumber` must be set in the Tradecloud connection in the portal, after the connection request has been accepted by the other party.
 {% endhint %}

 * `purchaseOrderNumber`: the purchase order number as known in your ERP system.